save196/dwm/README.md

        	Debian/Ubuntu based distros installation: sudo apt install suckless-tools Arch based distros installation: sudo pacman -S dmenu

-Of course you can replace these dependencies with analogues programs.
+Of course you can replace these dependencies with your favorite alternatives to these programs.
 To ease this process I specified at what line of config.def.h you can find these dependencies mentioned.